EtiennePerot/kozo/README.md

 * `hmac`: The MAC algorithm to use for all communication.
 Default: `hmac-sha1`.
 * `rolePath`: A colon-separated list of directories in which custom Role files are located.
 Default: Empty.
 * `transportPath`: A colon-separated list of directories in which custom Transport files are located.
 Default: Empty.
+* `importPath`: A colon-separated list of directories which will be prepended to the import paths, available for use in all Roles and Transports.
+This can be further extended with the KOZOIMPORTPATH environment variable.
+Default: Empty.

 #### Available Roles